liferay/liferay-docs/discover/portal/articles/00-what-is-liferay/01-building-site-with-liferay-web-content.markdown

 ![Figure x: Liferay's page hierarchies are easy to create, using a tree structure that's familiar to anyone who has used a file manager.](../../images/01-page-hierarchy.png)

-Pages can be added, removed, or reordered any time, and you have the full flexibility of all the HTML page attributes, such as meta tags and robot file declarations, as well as full control over the layout.
+Pages can be added, removed, or reordered any time, and you have the full flexibility of all the HTML page attributes like meta tags and robot file declarations, as well as full control over the layout.

 Pages are also integrated with Liferay's powerful permissions system, so it's easy to restrict access to certain portions of your site.
-You can give individual users sites of their own, with public pages that have their content and blog, and private pages that contain their calendars and email.
+You can give individual users sites of their own, with public pages that have their content and blog and private pages that contain their calendars and profiles.

-If you're running a large website that has lots of different sub-sites for individuals and groups, you can use page templates and site templates.
-Page templates are predefined with layouts and applications already on them, and site template predefine a whole site made up of multiple, page templates.
+If you run a large website with lots of different sub-sites for individuals and groups, you can use page templates and site templates.
+Page templates have layouts and applications already on them, and site template predefine a whole site made up of multiple page templates.

 Web content is one example of an *asset*.
 Assets are meta-data attached to content types, and that meta-data aggregates similar assets together in